laminlabs/lamindb/README.md

 <details>
 <summary>Why?</summary>

-Reproducing results and understanding how a dataset or model was created is now more important than ever, but was a pain even before the age of agents.
+Reproducing results and understanding how a dataset or model was created is now more important than ever, but was a pain even before 10 agents ran an analysis.
 Training models across thousands of datasets — from LIMS and ELNs to orthogonal assays and cross-team silos — is now a learning opportunity, but was typically impossible.
 Ensuring data quality & queryability has both become more complex and important than ever, but unlike code (git) or tables (data warehouses), biological data has lacked a dedicated API-first data management framework.